top of page

 Honoring the Heart of Kidney Care: Caregiver Appreciation Day

-Today, on Caregiver Appreciation Day (celebrated on the third Friday of February each year), we pause to recognize a group of people whose work often happens quietly, behind the scenes, and without recognition: caregivers.
+Caregiver Appreciation Day (celebrated on the third Friday of February each year) is a time to pause to recognize a group of people whose work often happens quietly, behind the scenes, and without recognition: caregivers.

 But caregiving is more than logistics.